Red Sox vs. Rangers Player Props Betting Odds

 Turner Stats

-- Justin Turner has 88 hits with 18 doubles, 13 home runs, 32 walks and 47 RBI.
-He's also stolen four bases.
+- Justin Turner has put up 90 hits with 18 doubles, 13 home runs and 32 walks.
+He has driven in 49 runs with four stolen bases.

-- Turner brings a four-game streak with at least one hit into this matchup.
-During his last five outings he is batting .350 with a double, two home runs, a walk and six RBI.
+- Turner brings a five-game streak with at least one hit into this one.
+In his last five games he is hitting .450 with a double, two home runs, a walk and eight RBI.

 Turner Recent Games